Pirates vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In nine games as the underdog over the last 10 contests, the Pirates were upset in every contest.
+- In nine games as the underdog over the last 10 matchups, the Pirates have posted a mark of 1-8.

-- When it comes to the over/under, the Pirates and their foes are 6-4-0 in their previous 10 contests.

-- The Pirates' previous 10 contests have not had a spread posted by bookmakers.
+- The last 10 Pirates games have not had a spread posted by bookmakers.

 Pirates Betting Records & Stats

-- Games involving Pittsburgh have gone over the total set by bookmakers in 37 of 74 chances this season.
+- Pittsburgh and its opponents have gone over the total this season in 37 of its 75 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!